This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 I can remember the excitement in their eyes when they experienced their first Chinese New Year celebrations in Malaysia; they were enchanted by the firecrackers, dragon dances and red envelopes.

-When we visited Japan last year, they learned the importance of following traditional Japanese customs like taking shoes off before entering a room, bathing without clothes in a public onsen and the steps to cleanse their hands and mouths before entering a temple.
+When we visited Japan last year, they learned the importance of following traditional Japanese customs, like taking shoes off before entering a room, bathing without clothes in a public onsen, and cleansing their hands and mouths before entering a temple.

 History and world issues come to life for children when you travel.
 I don’t think I can think of a trip or destination that didn’t provoke interest from the kids.
 We don’t plan these things; it is completely driven by them.
 A visit to a museum might bring on a huge discussion about the Holocaust or a hike will lead to a discussion on ethical travel.

 Visiting Port Arthur Penal Colony in Tasmania allowed the kids to learn about what life was like for the men, women and children that spent time there.
-Travel is like being on one continuous long field trip of real life learning.
+Travel is like being on one continuous field trip of real-life learning.

 Builds Life Skills